mAbduqayum/python-workbook/100_conditionals/110_faces_money/faces_money.md

 ## Task
 - Read the denomination of a Tajikistan banknote from the user
 - Display the name of the individual that appears on that banknote
-- Display an appropriate error message if no such note exists
+- Display `Invalid denomination` message if no such note exists

 ## Tajikistan Banknote Reference Table
 | Amount  | Individual            |